 You’ve found yourself here, though, which is a good sign that you’re on the path to high-quality CBD.

-The good news is, despite New Jersey’s strict marijuana laws, you can legally purchase CBD in the Garden State.
+The good news is you can legally purchase CBD in the Garden State, and can use both hemp-derived and marijuana-derived products.

 However, CBD can also be made from industrial hemp.
 Industrial hemp plants contain almost no THC and can be used to make paper, clothing, food, fuel, and extracts.